Samuel-Bowden/zonkey/README.md

 ## Third Party Code Used

 Third party crates are automatically downloaded by Cargo when you compile my project, and these dependencies to download are defined within the Cargo.toml file specified in each of my Rust packages.
-Therefore, none of the code for those third party crates is in this repository.

 I will link to the websites of these crates below, however, I would first like to mention that the svg's for the icons in the web browser, defined in `zonkey/src/tab/control_bar.rs`, were sourced from [Remix Icon](https://remixicon.com/), licensed under Apache License 2.0.